About our Program:

 COMPLETE APPLICATION

-Next, you will turn in your completed application and accompanying documents to the Greeley-Weld Habitat for Humanity office located at 2080 Greeley Mall St, Greeley, CO 80631.
+If you would like a physical application form or need to turn in physical documents, please make an appointment and visit the Greeley-Weld Habitat for Humanity office at 2080 Greeley Mall St, Greeley, CO 80631.

 HOME INTERVIEW